Checkpoints

 Google-managed service accounts

-In addition to the user-managed service accounts, you might see some additional service accounts in your project’s IAM policy or in the Cloud Console.
+In addition to the user-managed service accounts, you might see some additional service accounts in your project’s IAM policy or in the console.
 These service accounts are created and owned by Google.
 These accounts represent different Google services and each account is automatically granted IAM roles to access your Google Cloud project.

 Google APIs service account